What are Compression Socks?

 Athletes love bragging about their gear and equipment.
 I’ve seen runners at the gym talking about their new diet, their favorite running shoes, or their hydration packs.
 But what about their compression gear?

 It is very important to buy the right size of compression socks.
-If you buy a compression sock which is too tight you can cause damage to your circulatory system.
+If you buy a compression sock that is too tight, you can cause damage to your circulatory system.

-If you buy a sock which is too large, chances are that your therapy will not be as effective.
-In order to make sure that you buy the right size, here are some tips for you.
+If you buy a sock that is too large, the chances are that your therapy will not be as effective.
+To make sure that you buy the right size, here are some tips for you.

-To find out your calf circumference, stand on a flat surface without wearing shoes and wear only socks.
+To determine your calf circumference, stand on a flat surface without wearing shoes and wear only socks.

-Use a tape measure or measuring tape to measure the circumference of your calf and ankles.
+Use a measuring tape to measure the circumference of your calf and ankles.

-Calf circumference is generally midpoint between the knee and ankle.
+Calf circumference is generally a midpoint between the knee and ankle.